Introduction

 or above.

 So we need log this exception ourselves.
-This can be done in at least one of two ways:
+This can be done in one of at least two ways:

 - via request logging at the reverse proxy (e.g. in a Web App in Azure App Service) to log all requests that resulted in a 400 response being returned.